 - d.
-In cases where a T8 class tug is specified, two T5 tugs or one T5 and one T4 tug may be substituted. - Vessels with bollards and/or chocks rated below the tonnage of the assigned tugs may require additional tugs to enable the effective application of the tug's power.(cont.)
+In cases where a T8 class tug is specified, two T5 tugs or one T5 and one T4 tug may be substituted for one T8 class tug.
+In normal circumstances the total number of tugs should not exceed four. - e.
+Vessels with bollards and/or chocks rated below the tonnage of the assigned tugs may require additional tugs to enable the effective application of the tug's power.